top of page

 Step 6.

-Update the spreadsheet with the repayment offer and the response of the creditor.
+Update the spreadsheet with the repayment offer and the response of the creditor needs to be updated.

 bottom of page